cisco/ChezScheme/IMPLEMENTATION.md

 Most kinds of Scheme values are represented records, so the layout is defined by `define-record-type` and similar.
-For the primitive object types that are not records (and even a few that are), the layouts are defined in "camcros.ss".
+For the primitive object types that are not records (and even a few that are), the layouts are defined in "cmacros.ss".
 For example, an `exactnum` (i.e., a complex number with exact real and imaginary components) is defined as

 ```scheme